pearsonc/cinnamon-catppuccin-theme/README.md

 ```

 A reboot or a restart of Cinnamon may be required for some fonts to apply correctly.
 I have had issues with this, and the automation of restarting Cinnamon seems to fail.
+Further development to include the installation and configuration of Glava will follow in later releases.

 ```bash
 sudo reboot